e440/data-analysis/README.md

 		adopted[-1:-1] = [n]
 	elif mother_blood[-1] == '-' and father_blood[-1] == '-' and child_blood[-1] == '+':
 		adopted[-1:-1] = [n]
+# we know father and son blood types ask if father can donate blood to his son(s)
 	if int(n[-1]) % 2 == 1 and ((child_blood[-1] == '+') or (father_blood[-1] == '-' and child_blood[-1] == '-')) :
 		if father_blood[:-1] == 'A' and (child_blood[:-1] == 'A' or child_blood[:-1] == 'AB'):
 			donor_father= children[n]['father']